LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/ip-address-blocking.md

 published: false

 ---
 In order to protect your online security and the safety of your agents, it may become necessary on occasion to block an IP address, or a group of IP addresses.
 For example, if your platform is being attacked by malicious software or if your agents are having trouble with abusive customers.

-By creating a Target Audience excluding a specific IP address or set of addresses, engagements will not be visible to users of those addresses and they will not have the option to chat.
+By creating a target audience excluding a specific IP address or set of addresses, engagements will not be visible to users of those addresses and they will not have the option to chat.

 A target audience can also be created with the inclusion of specific IP addresses.
 For example, if you have created a test environment and want to ensure that only people from within your team have access to the engagement.

 To exclude/include an IP address(es):